rackerlabs/support-how-to/content/how-to/account-management/known-issues-and-suggested-workarounds-role-based-access-control-rbac/index.md

    <img width="265" alt="Displays Cloud access permissions and types of services" src="/support/how-to/known-issues-and-suggested-workarounds-role-based-access-control-rbac/customrole.png">

-The Custom role enables you to assign per-product access.
-After a user is assigned the Custom role, the account owner cannot change this role to a multiproduct role (All Products or No Product Access) by using the Cloud Control Panel.
+The Custom role enables you to assign access per-product.
+After a user is assigned the Custom role, the account owner cannot change this role to a multiproduct role (All Products or No Product Access).

 **Dedicated Users**

    <img width="883" alt="Assign required permissions to user" src="/support/how-to/known-issues-and-suggested-workarounds-role-based-access-control-rbac/customrole_dedicated.png">

 For dedicated users there are two types of permissions such as direct and effective permissions.
-By selecting None, View, Edit, or Admin under the direct permission column, the user, user group, or group membership receives the required permissions.
+The User, User Group, or Group Membership can receive the required permissions by selecting None, View, Edit, or Admin under the direct permission column.
-You can give each user their own access by using the direct permissions.
-The account owner cannot modify an admin role once it has been assigned to a user.

 #### **Workaround**